BlaqueDevs/se-assignment-day-5-technical-writing-and-review-davtei/README.md

 - Relate complex concepts to everyday experiences to make them more relatable and easy to grasp.

 ## 4. What techniques can you use to ensure your content is accessible to those with limited technical knowledge?

+- Use simple and clear words that are easy to understand.

+- Break down complex concepts into smaller, manageable parts.

+- Use visual aids such as diagrams, charts and illustrations to complement text and enhance understanding.

+- Effectively organize content by using headings, bullet points and lists to structure information clearly and make it easier to skim and digest.

+- Relate unfamiliar concepts to everyday experiences through analogies or storytelling to make them more relatable.

 ## 5. Why is it important to use plain language instead of technical jargon in your writing?
 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?
 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?